dsgt-birdclef/birclef_2023_presentation/slides.md

 ## Technical Approach

-- Retrain using embeddings from older models
-- Build a process for machine-assisted dataset annotation
+- Use Bird-MixIT to sound separate audio
+- Use BirdNET to generate embeddings and labels
-- Toy with sequence models (RNNs, Transformers, etc.)
+- Generate pseudo-labels with heuristics
+- Solve supervised classification problem

 ::::
 :::: {.column width=40%}